botond-veress/web-standards/api/README.md

 #### GET

-- Retrieves a resource or a list of resources
+- Retrieves a resource or a list of resources.
-- It should **never** update a resource
+- It should **never** update a resource.
-- Shouldn't even update the access logs
+- Shouldn't even update the access logs.
-- Use query strings instead of request body
+- Use query strings instead of request body.

 To retrieve the list of posts filtered by the keyword "awesome":
 ```HTTP